naaniraj/PYTHON-DevOps/Conditions/intro-Conditions.md

 ## What is Conditions ?
- conditions are used to control the flow of a program based on whether a statement is true or false.
+ conditions are used to control the flow of a program based on a statement is true or false.
 They rely on conditional statements like if, elif, and else.
 Here's a simple example: